Woman who won freedom from life sentence in 2011 dies of COVID-19 - NewsBreak

 Jamie Scott died Nov.
 9 after contracting the illness caused by the coronavirus, according to a statement issued Monday by the organization Sisters of Hope, which she founded with sister Gladys Scott.
 She was 49.

 “My sister was a fighter every day of her life, and I will continue her fight not only for her — not just for what she stood for and what she went through — but for what she and I represent, for what others have gone through and are still going through,” Gladys Scott said in a statement.
-“The fight’s not over until everyone is treated with dignity, respect, and justice.”Lafayette School board member apologizes to parents for school bus driver shortage causing delays
+“The fight’s not over until everyone is treated with dignity, respect, and justice.”Doctor suspended for ‘dangerous misinformation’ on COVID

 Jamie Scott was 21 and Gladys Scott was 19 when they received life sentences for a robbery in central Mississippi.
 While authorities claimed they helped plan an ambush in which a small amount of money was taken, the women denied wrongdoing and four teenaged boys also served time.